hifi-finance/hifi/packages/flash-swap/README.md

 ### Solidity

 You are not supposed to import the smart contracts.
 Instead, you should interact with the Uniswap pool directly.
-For example, you should call the `swap` function on the [UniswapV2Pair](https://github.com/Uniswap/v2-core/blob/v1.0.1/contracts/UniswapV2Pair.sol) contract.
-Then, Uniswap will forward the call to `HifiFlashUniswapV2`.
-You can read more about flash swaps work in Uniswap in their [docs](https://docs.uniswap.org/protocol/V2/concepts/core-concepts/flash-swaps).
+For example, with the [UniswapV2Pair](https://github.com/Uniswap/v2-core/blob/v1.0.1/contracts/UniswapV2Pair.sol) contract you would call the `swap` function.
+Then Uniswap will forward the call to `HifiFlashUniswapV2`.
+You can read more about flash swaps work in Uniswap on [docs.uniswap.org](https://docs.uniswap.org/protocol/V2/concepts/core-concepts/flash-swaps).

 ### JavaScript